guyavrah1986/linuxProgramming/README.md

 - sed: Introduction and the most common "build-in" commands of it.

 - serviceInSystemd: A basic guide on how to add a simple service to `systemd`.

+# snippets

+This folder contains all sort of utilities and "general purpose" script that might be handfull in many situations.

+- utilites.sh: File handling, error message displaying.